lrahul28/CodeX/README.md

-# MINIPROJECT
+# CodeX - Launch Your Code

+This Project is basically a conventional coding platform that provides specialized
-The Product we made is basically to provide a learning environment that consolidates students programming abilities and learn important algorithms by applying it on practical problems.
-This helps making students adept in competitive coding as well.
+environment that consolidates students programming abilities and learning process related to competitive coding.

 The salient features include a convenient editor.
-Conduction of weekly coding competitions and a weekly leaderboard that helps in tracking a person’s progress.
+Conduction of weekly coding competitions and a weekly.
+A real-time leaderboard that constantly tracks the top contestants during a ongoing contest and also on weekly basis.

 Moreover, this project is also intended to provide an assistance to faculty in evaluating students programming assignments.
 Basically, it’s a tedious task to evaluate all the assignments of